Frameio/python-frameio-client/docs/index.rst

-Welcome to Frame.io's Python SDK documentation!
+Welcome to the documentation for `frameioclient` !
 ===============================================

 .. toctree::